 User feedback is taken seriously

-The Government Digital Service (GDS) is committed to investigating issues.
+The Central Digital and Data Office (CDDO) is committed to investigating issues.
 And then working with website owners to resolve them.
 User feedback is vital for that to work.

-EASS and ECNI work with GDS to review reported problems.
+EASS and ECNI work with CDDO to review reported problems.

 More support for raising complaints